 - How to Get Your Bum Back Postpartum

-Pushups are another great strength exercise that you can do while pregnant.
+Pushups are another great strength exercise that you can do.

 It strengthens the muscles of the chest, shoulders, and arms.
 Here’s how it looks like, with three different modifications you could do.

 If you developed flabby arms while pregnant, you could check out my posts on:

 - How to Get Rid of Bat Wings

 - 9 Amazing Exercises to Get Rid of Arm Pit Fat